dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:37-55,59-64 %}

-The updated block of code continues to render the Banner, Worker Form and Worker Container widgets, and additionally renders three `Link` widgets:
+The updated block of code continues to render the banner, worker form and worker container widgets, and additionally renders three `Link` widgets:

 1. A link to the home
 2. A link to the worker directory